DecentralizedDerivatives/MineableOracle/README.md

 [<img src="./public/telegram.png" width="24" height="24">](https://t.me/ddaorg)
 [<img src="./public/discord.png" width="24" height="24">](https://discordapp.com/invite/xtsdpbS)

-Check out or ussues log here on Github or contribute to our future plans to implement a GPU miner(not built in python), provide a way to pay in Ether for data, and improve our reward/incentives mechanism.
+Check out or issues log here on Github or contribute to our future plans to implement a GPU miner(not built in python), provide a way to pay in Ether for data, and improve our reward/incentives mechanism.

 Any contributions are welcome!